ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge-MOTU828mk2HybridAudioInterface.md

 ### OS tested

-This is working on the following macOS versions:
+Tested this is working on the following Operating Systems:

-- High Sierra 10.13.6
-- Mojave 10.14.6
+- Mojave 10.14.6 (Officially supported with Metal supported cards)

 **Note:** I do not recommend or support installing unsupported macOS on your Mac Pro.